grantcolley/dipsocket/README.md

   * [Client Message](#client-message)

 ## DipSocketServer
-DipSocketServer hosts and manages a collection of DipSocketClient connections and a collection of Channels.
+DipSocketServer hosts and manages a collection of DipSocketClient connections.
+It also manages a collection of Channels.
 A Channel is a group of client connections that subscribe to it.
 Messages from one client connection to another client or to a channel get routed via the server.
-When a client sends a message to a channel the message is broadcast to all connections registered by the channel.
+When a client sends a message to a channel the message is broadcast to all connections subscribing to the channel.

 ## DipSocketClient
-Represents a client connection to the DipSocketServer.
+DipSocketClient represents a client connection to the DipSocketServer.
 Client connections can send messages to each other, routed via the server.
 Client connections can also create and subscribe to channels hosted by the DipSocketServer.
-A client message to a channel is routed to all connections subscribing to the channel.

 ## Example Usage